kits-ab/kits/content/blogg/2019-04-01-bankid-anyone.md

 What happened was that supershoes.se sent a _signing order_ with our PIN to BankID using their REST API, informing that the accompanying PIN should sign this request.
 In this scenario, we expect the user to _consume_ their signing order on a mobile device.
 I will later explain why this distinction is important.
 After we send this request to BankID, a special token called _autoStartToken_ is created which is tied to our session.
 This token is returned to the user, depending on which BankID method is used.

-The BankID API offers a _&quot;requirement&quot;_ parameter which allows you to configure how orders should be created and verified.
+The BankID API offers a _requirement_ parameter which allows you to configure how orders should be created and verified.
 To configure an order to be limited to mobile BankID, set _certificatePolicies_ in the _requirement_ field:

 ```
 "requirement": {    "certificatePolicies": ["1.2.752.78.1.5"]}